ClimateMatchAcademy/course-content/tutorials/Schedule/daily_schedules.md

 </table>

-* : Note that the synchronous coursework session starts at 0:00 with the first pod discussion.
+*Note that the synchronous coursework session starts at 0:00 with the first pod discussion.

 W1D1: The synchronous coursework session starts at -0:30 with 30 minutes for pod introductions.
 Students should watch the keynote lecture beforehand.